hAbd0u/github-repository-template/README.md

 Please check our Wiki to learn more about on our [wiki](https://github.com/hAbd0u/github-repository-template/wiki).

-## Credits
-You can credits people or any one here.
-Originally I inspired by this [library](https://github.com/hAbd0u/repository-template).

 ## TODO
 List the features you want to add, and mark any one done with **X**, or if you cancel it with **strike**.
 - [x] Nulla elementum ante non ante ultrices, eu auctor justo tempus.